happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 tktk general comments here

-For 4 years, the frontend engineers at Trilliant Health have been running every single deployment from our development computers.
+For 4 years, the engineers at Trilliant Health have been running every single deployment of our SPA from our development computers.
 There is nothing automatic about deployments.
 Instead of spending engineering effort on creating a deployment process that can run inside a GitHub Action, we spent that effort crafting a tiny CLI tool that our developers use whenever they want to deploy